 - Holding on – Although not as likely, your baby may prefer his hands out when holding onto the crib rail and there are some sleep sacks that have feet out allowing older toddlers to run around in their sleep sack.
 That won’t be as welcome in the Zipadee Zip.
 But, if that is unimportant to you or your toddler, it’s not an overly compelling reason to wean from the Zipadee Zip.

 Should You Wean From the Zipadee Zip Before Sleep Training?

-If, for whatever reason, you decide to wean from the Zipadee Zip and you plan on sleep training, some people will wonder which should come first.
+If you decide to wean from the Zipadee Zip and you plan on sleep training, you might wonder which should come first?
 In general, if you are considering sleep training, then sleep likely isn’t all that great, with or without the Zipadee Zip, so you probably won’t lose anything by taking the Zippy off.
 Of course, sleep could always get worse!
 Try using a traditional sleep sack 2-3 days first before you start sleep training.
 Why?
 Well, it’s best to keep variables to a minimum.
 If you start sleep training and the night is extra rough, you will wonder whether it’s the sleep training or the lack of a Zippy.
 Take a day or two to see the impact of JUST changing sleep attire.
 If your baby does like sucking his fingers or thumb, you might avoid sleep training altogether.
 Stranger things have happened!

 Should You Wean From the Zipadee Zip After Sleep Training?

 If your baby is younger than 6 months old, this may be a reason to keep the Zipadee Zip on for about a week during sleep training, since he could still have his Moro reflex and the Zippy is great for that!
 Otherwise, though, if you sleep train your baby and sleep is good, then you can, but don’t have to, wean from the Zippy.

 Should You Wean From the Zipadee Zip During Sleep Training?